onzfonz/comp227/src/content/2/en/part2e.md

 ```

 Now we are ready to add the logic for displaying the error message.
-Let's change the <em>toggleImportanceOf</em> function in the following way:
+Let's change the `toggleImportanceOf` function in the following way:

 ```js
   const toggleImportanceOf = id => {